dmurooka/data-wrangling/README.md

 2. **Data Consistency**: Ensure that the data is in a standard format.
 3. **Data Accuracy**: Ensure that the data is correct and reliable.

-These goals align with the overall objectives of the project by [insert how these goals align with the project objectives here].
+These goals align with the overall objectives of the project by  by ensuring that the data used for analysis is complete, consistent, and accurate.
+This allows for more reliable and insightful conclusions to be drawn from the data, thereby enabling a comprehensive understanding of the demographic data about the population in Tokyo.
+This understanding can then be leveraged to inform decision-making or other relevant applications.

 ## Constraints and Limitations